 Apprenticeships offer an excellent way to learn and practice skills in a wide range of industries.
 As a college graduate, bootcamp graduate, or web development enthusiast, you can apply for web development apprenticeships and work with professionals to gain real-life experience while getting paid.
 In addition, completing a web developer apprenticeship is a great way to begin your career path in the tech industry with little or no experience.

 In this article, you will learn about web development apprenticeship programs, available jobs, and salaries.
 Additionally, you’ll learn about the different types of apprenticeships and how they differ from internships, vocational schools, and bootcamps.
 Discover how to become a web developer apprentice below.

 What Is a Web Developer Apprenticeship?

-A web development apprenticeship is a program that allows new and experienced web developers to learn on the job while getting paid.
+A web development apprenticeship is a subcategory of information technology apprenticeship that allows new and experienced web developers to learn on the job while getting paid.
 Throughout the program, apprentices get to develop relevant skills, build their professional portfolios, and receive a salary at the same time.

 Apprenticeships are popular among bootcamp graduates, online course graduates, and sometimes college graduates.
 Throughout a web development apprenticeship, apprentices are trained and supervised by the team lead.
 These programs often result in permanent employment, as companies often offer full-time positions to apprentices upon completing the program.

 What Does a Web Developer Apprentice Do?

 As a web developer apprentice, you will perform the duties of a professional web developer with the exception of leading a project.
 You will work with the team to research, build, and design websites for company clients.
 You will also create test applications for websites, maintain clients’ websites, and monitor website traffic.

 While working as a web developer apprentice, you will learn more about the professional field and further refine your skills.
 With this, you will learn how to tackle common web development problems.